Find a home

 If you do end your tenancy, you need to give four weeks’ written notice ending on a Sunday.
 You should leave your property clean, clear of rubbish and belongings, and your garden should be in good condition.

-Your neighbourhood officer will talk to you about this and all of the other arrangement for ending your tenancy when they visit you.
+Your neighbourhood co-ordinator will talk to you about this and all of the other arrangement for ending your tenancy when they visit you.